-Best of Brazil's Bahia
+The Best of Brazil's Bahia

-Discovering the Soul of Brazil
+Discovering the Soul of the Country

 Salvador and the Historic Pelourinho

 Salvador is a mash-up of old and new, African and European.
 The best of each come together to create an unforgettable stew of music, culture and dance.
-Walking along the cobblestoned streets, woven between pastel-colored buildings with wrought-iron balconies, reveals Salvador’s beginnings as Portugal’s first colonial city in Brazil.
+Walking along the cobblestone streets, woven between pastel-colored buildings with wrought-iron balconies, reveals Salvador’s beginnings as Portugal’s first colonial city in Brazil.
 The Portuguese brought African slaves when they arrived in the 1500s, and the slaves brought traditions that remain to this day.

 The city is even divided by old and new, with the historic town center of Pelourinho in Upper Salvador, where, in the shadow of old Catholic churches, you can see bare-chested men twist, contort and fling their bodies in capoeira displays traced back to Africa.
-Take the Elevador Lacerda, a concrete-encased elevator, down to the lower and more modern Salvador where you can sample acarajé, an African-inspired street food of crispy fritters made with black-eyed peas and shrimp in Mercado Modelo.
+Take the Elevador Lacerda, a concrete-encased elevator, down to the lower and more modern Salvador, where you can sample acarajé, an African-inspired street food of crispy fritters made with black-eyed peas and shrimp, in Mercado Modelo.
 Bahian handicrafts and art may catch your eye while in the open marketplace, too.

 If it’s a Tuesday night, you won’t want to miss Terca da Bençao, or Blessed Tuesday, when Afro-Brazilian drummers take over Pelourinho, leading a procession of dancing tourists and locals through the city's center and depositing them in packed bars along the way.

-Island Hopping in Baia de Todos os Santos
+The Islands of Baia de Todos os Santos

 Candomblé and Cachoeira